department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 - If you make changes to the lambda function but have no additions or updates to dependencies, you can deploy with:

     ```sh
-    make deploy.sam
+    make deploy-main
     ```

-- If additions or updates are made to the dependencies layer (or, rarely, the wkhtmltopodf layer), you can deploy everything, including the lambda function with the updated layer version arns listed in its configuration, by running:
+- If additions or updates are made to the dependencies layer (or, rarely, the `wkhtmltopodf` layer), you can deploy everything, including the lambda function with the updated layer version arns listed in its configuration, by running:

     ```sh
-    make deploy.stack
+    make deploy-all-guided
     ```

 # AWS Tutorials